Codin-Nerds/HotWired-Bot/README.md

 ## Deprecation

-This bot is now deprecated and it's no longer supported, we're replacing it with new [`Neutor-Bot`](https://github.com/Codin-Nerds/Neutron-Bot).
+This bot is now deprecated and it's no longer supported by us, we're replacing it with new [`Neutron-Bot`](https://github.com/Codin-Nerds/Neutron-Bot).
 This repository will remain public and open until we get out of early development stage of Neutron Bot, at which point this repository will be archived.